perpendicular-dimensions/blobandconquer/README-DATA.md

-# *Blob Wars Episode II: Blob and Conquer* - Data Repository
+# *Blob Wars Episode II: Blob and Conquer* - Data

-This repository is here to collect Creative Commons and otherwise GPL-compatible music, sounds and textures to replace the proprietary files in Blob and Conquer.

-To view the original, proprietary files, see https://github.com/jmendeth/BlobAndConquer/.
+To view the original, proprietary files, see [http://snapshot.debian.org/archive/debian/20090312T211944Z/pool/main/b/blobandconquer/blobandconquer_0.99.orig.tar.gz](http://snapshot.debian.org/archive/debian/20090312T211944Z/pool/main/b/blobandconquer/blobandconquer_0.99.orig.tar.gz).
+This seems to be the latest version to be found anywhere that still includes the music, sounds, and textures.

-There is not much here currently, and what is here is not necessarily the best for the job, so pull requests (even for files that have already been replaced) are welcome.
-Just search for replacements on websites like http://opengameart.org/ and http://freesound.org/.
+There is not much here currently, and what is here is not necessarily the best for the job, so any help is welcome.
+Just search for replacements on websites like [http://opengameart.org/](http://opengameart.org/) and [http://freesound.org/](http://freesound.org/).

 If you add a file,